neerajnj10/twitter-analysis-with-Storm-R-/README.md

 # twitter-analysis-with-Storm-R-

-Prototype of Storm using R, (which then can be passed for production)
+Storm + R = Real time analysis of fast and streaming data This is Prototype of Storm using R, (which then can be passed for production)

 > Realtime Computation with RStorm and twitteR